Caast/caast-documentation/embed/README.md

 ![Caast launcher](/_media/embed.png ":size=600")

 The output will be rendered directly into the DOM, which means you can extend and modify the style with a simple `<style>` tag and override desired CSS classes.
-More informations are available [here](widgets/listing.md#styling).